Feat-FeAR/logSpace/content/docs/setups/hugo.md

 [this](https://github.com/Feat-FeAR/logSpace/blob/main/layouts/shortcodes/include.html).
 Just download it and put it into the `./layouts/shortcodes/` folder.
-Then, to get the content of, e.g., `/static/codes/some-script.xxx` properly rendered in your page, simply call the shortcode in this way
+Then, to get the content of, e.g., `/static/codes/some-script.xxx` properly rendered in your page, call the following shortcode into a properly backquoted section.
 ```go
 {{%/* include "/static/codes/some-script.xxx" */%}}
 ```